AinsAlmeyn/Kaminari-Frontend/README.md

 - **[C#](https://docs.microsoft.com/en-us/dotnet/csharp/)**: The primary programming language for developing the backend logic and APIs in my .NET Core projects.
 - **[vidsrc.to](https://vidsrc.to/)**: A video streaming API that was crucial for aggregating and streaming video content directly within the application.
 - **[vidsrc.xyz](https://vidsrc.xyz/)**: Provided an additional layer of video content accessibility, ensuring a wide variety of streaming options for users.
+- **[Discord API](https://discord.com/developers/docs/intro)**: Enables users to chat, voice/video communicate, and create communities, enhancing the Social Page of the application.
+- **[Youtube API](https://developers.google.com/youtube/v3?hl=tr)**: Provides access to video content, enriching the Video Page of the application with a wealth of video content.

 ## Acknowledgements